Unsupervised and Unregistered Hyperspectral Image Super-Resolution with Mutual Dirichlet-Net: Related Work

 \subsection{Hyperspectral Image Super-Resolution}

 The problem of HSI-SR originates from multispectral image super-resolution (MSI-SR) in the remote sensing field, where the spatial resolution of MSI is further improved by a high-resolution panchromatic image (PAN).
 Traditional widely utilized MSI-SR methods can be roughly categorized into two groups: the component substitution (CS) and the multi-resolution analysis (MRA) based approaches.
 Generally, CS--based approaches~\cite{thomas2008synthesis} project the given data onto a predefined space where the spectral information and spatial information are separated.
-Subsequently, the spatial component is substituted with the one extracted from PAN~\cite{chavez1991comparison,aiazzi2007improving}.
-MRA based approaches achieve the spatial details by first applying a spatial filter to the HR images.
-Then the spatial details are injected into the LR HSI~\cite{mallat1989theory,shensa1992discrete,liu2000smoothing, burt1983laplacian,aiazzi2006mtf,loncan2015hyperspectral}.
-Although these traditional pan-sharpening approaches can be extended to solve the HSI-SR problem, they usually suffer from severe spectral distortions ~\cite{loncan2015hyperspectral,akhtar2015bayesian,dian2017hyperspectral} as discussed in Sec.~\ref{sec:intro}.
+Subsequently, the spatial component is substituted with the one extracted from PAN~\cite{aiazzi2007improving}.
+Several methods based on CS have been proposed to address the problem of hyper-sharpening and achieved promising results with different criteria~\cite{schaepman2015advanced,selva2015hyper,selva2018improving}.
+MRA-based approaches achieve the spatial details by first applying a spatial filter to the HR images.
+Then the spatial details are injected into the LR HSI~\cite{mallat1989theory, liu2000smoothing, burt1983laplacian,aiazzi2006mtf,loncan2015hyperspectral}.
+Although these traditional pan-sharpening approaches can be extended to solve the HSI-SR problem, they usually suffer from severe spectral distortions ~\cite{loncan2015hyperspectral,akhtar2015bayesian,dian2017hyperspectral}.